• Home

 He would ask his players, “Can you give me your best physical effort for six seconds?”
 His players would respond, “Yes!”
 He then would ask them, “Can you focus on your assignment for six seconds?’
 Again his players would respond, “Yes!”
 “Good”, Stram would say.
 “Now go out there and do that 40 times (the number of plays a player would be involved in).”

-Giving your best effort in all ways is much easier to grasp and execute in six second intervals than doing it continuously for 60 minutes.
+Giving your best effort in all ways is much easier to grasp and execute in six-second intervals than doing it continuously for 60 minutes.

 Life is much the same.
 You have to live it in bites at a time.
 And, our exercise training should reflect that.
 Life is stop and go.

 So if football is a game of six seconds having players exert themselves in ways that go way beyond that is self-defeating.
 Running a mile does not help a football player run 40 yards in 4.4 seconds or break a tackle.
-The longest play in football time-wise is typically a kick return for a touchdown and usually takes less than 12 seconds (the recent kick return by University of Miami to beat Duke with no time on the clock took 46 seconds but is the exception).
+The longest play in football time-wise is typically a kick return for a touchdown and usually takes less than 12 seconds (the recent kick return by the University of Miami to beat Duke with no time on the clock took 46 seconds but is the exception).

 Therefore there is no reason why any conditioning in football should last longer than 12 seconds.
 When you go beyond that you are using energy systems and training muscles in ways that do not apply to the game of football.
-Practice like you play.
+Practice as you play.
 John Gagliardi was a master at that.

 John Gagliardi is the winningest coach in college football history with 489 victories yet many football fans never heard of him because he coached at the Division 3 college of Saint John’s in Minnesota.
 His teams did no conditioning and his practices were relatively short lasting just 90 minutes.
-Yet, during that 90 minutes his teams would run 200 plays.
+Yet, during that 90 minutes, his teams would run 200 plays.

 One last analogy about training like you play.
 I had the opportunity to meet Michael Johnson, winner of four Olympic and eight World Championship Gold medals all in the 200, 400 meters, and 400 meter relays.
 He still holds the World and Olympic records in the 400 meters and the world’s best time in the 300 meters.

 He was a patient of my partner, Jim Montgomery, MD (Monty).
-Monty is one of the top knee surgeons and sports medicine specialist in the country and was head physician for the United States Olympic Team during the 1992 Summer Olympics in Barcelona.
+Monty is one of the top knee surgeons and sports medicine specialists in the country and was head physician for the United States Olympic Team during the 1992 Summer Olympics in Barcelona.

 Michael was a local Dallas product where we practiced and was still competing at the time I met him.
 I asked Michael about his training.
 This was before I knew what I know now about conditioning.

 “Tell me about your workouts.
 What do you do on Mondays?”, I asked.
 “Well, I run eight 200 meters,” Michael said.
-After a bit of a pause I asked him, “And what else do you do?”
+After a bit of a pause, I asked him, “And what else do you do?”
 He looked at me somewhat incredulously and asked me this, “Have you ever tried to run eight 200 meters as hard as you can?”
 I said, “No.” He replied, “Well you should try it.
 It takes everything out of me.
 That is all I do on Mondays.”
-He then went on and described his workouts the other days of the week and stated that he never ever runs more than 800 meters at a time.
+He then went on and describe his workouts the other days of the week and stated that he never runs more than 800 meters at a time.

-Interestingly, the way the body works once you exert yourself more than 2 minutes, which is what you would do if you ran more than 800 meters, you start to involve your aerobic energy system and start conditioning your type 1 slow twitch aerobic muscle fibers, which is not what you want to do if you are a sprinter.
+Interestingly, the way the body works once you exert yourself for more than 2 minutes, which is what you would do if you run more than 800 meters, you start to involve your aerobic energy system and start conditioning your type 1 slow twitch aerobic muscle fibers, which is not what you want to do if you are a sprinter.

 That is why sprinters are more muscular despite no or little strength training compared to endurance runners who show signs of muscle atrophy (see adjacent photo showing endurance runner on the left and sprinter on the right).

-The body has 3 energy systems: ATP-CP pathway, glycolytic pathway, and the oxidative pathway.
+The body has 3 energy systems: the ATP-CP pathway, the glycolytic pathway, and the oxidative pathway.
 Oxygen is needed for the oxidative pathway, but not the ATP-CP or glycolytic pathways.
 The ATP-CP and glycolytic pathways together provide energy for activities lasting two minutes or less.
 Beyond two minutes we start tapping into the oxidative pathway.

 Life: is it Aerobic or Anaerobic?

 Your conditioning or exercise should simulate life.
-Is life aerobic or anerobic?
+Is life aerobic or anaerobic?
 Life has been described as a marathon.
 If it is then it is a marathon of repeated short bursts of activity much like the game of football as described by Hank Stram.
 Life is largely anaerobic.

-Some of these these activities are relatively non-strenuous like getting out of a chair when you are young but become more challenging with age – if you don’t prepare for it.
+Some of these activities are relatively non-strenuous like getting out of a chair when you are young but become more challenging with age – if you don’t prepare for it.
 Others are more taxing like walking up a few flights of stairs.
-But, for most of the day we exert ourselves in intervals far less than 2 minutes.
+But, for most of the day, we exert ourselves in intervals far less than 2 minutes.
 We largely use our anaerobic energy systems.

 How to Train Your Anaerobic System

 Exercise like we live – in bursts.
 We’ve discussed how to train anaerobically before.
-Strength training and high intensity interval training are the ways.
+Strength training and high-intensity interval training are the ways.
 The more intensely you do both the better the results.
 That means lifting to fatigue and doing intervals near maximal exertion.

 Exercise like you live.
 Adjust your exercise intensity.
 Exercise to live better!